ggerganov/llama.cpp/README.md

 This was hacked in an evening - I have no idea if it works correctly.

 So far, I've tested just the 7B model and the generated text starts coherently, but typically degrades significanlty after ~30-40 tokens.
-Here is a "typicaly" run:
+Here is a "typical" run:

 ```java
 make -j && ./main -m ./models/7B/ggml-model-q4_0.bin -t 8 -n 128